aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - chronicle teleport
 - Walk to Varrock Palace
 - Talk to Sir Prysin to get Silverlight
 	- Teleport as soon as the sword appears equipped to you
 - Walk into the Wizard's circle and beat Delrith
-    - This fight is actually very tricky and difficult
+    - This fight is trick, difficult, and frustrating since it is at the very end of the run
 	- Use the Aggresive attack style
-	- Use attack and strength prayer
+	- Use attack and strength prayer through quick prayer
+    - I would reccomend watching a run VOD to get an idea how to effectively trap Delrith
     - The fight is an instance that can be freely entered and reset by walking in and out of the circle
-    - Get to the southeast of the circle and reset the instance as needed to get delrith alone
+    - Get to the southeast of the circle and reset the instance as needed to set up the fight
-    - You DO NOT want a wizard aggro'd on you
-    - Pull delrith as far southeast or southwest as you can without exiting the instance to get him alone
+    - Grab delrith's aggro by attacking him and pulling him to the south stone
+    - Pull him to the east or west of this stone, so you can step out of his reach when needed
+    	- This is tricky to set up, as the wizards will try to attack you first
-	- Wine will sap your strength and attack, so be careful using it
+    - Wine will sap your strength and attack
+        - I would reccomend only using your bread and two wines for the fight, after any more wines it becomes almost impossible to hit Delrith due to the loss of attack levels
+	- If you run out of food use the stone he is stuck behind to flinch him
+	- You can flinch him by: Attacking, stepping out of his reach, waiting for the HP bars to disappear, attacking again while quickly stepping out of his reach, then repeating.
 - Enter the incantation, and be sure to turn of prayer before you do so.
     - If prayer is left on it can bug the ending when your prayer runs out.
 - Chronicle teleport to and enter the Champion's Guild.

 ### Finish
 - Timer stops when dialog appears upon entering Champion's Guild.
+    - **[Final Split]**